wilsonmar/wilsonmar.github.io/shop/index.md

 [ ] Nylon cord

+[ ] Woolite Travel Laundry Soap or Travelon Laundry Soap Sheets so you can hand wash laundry in a sink.

 <a name="Clothing"></a>

 ## Clothing

-PROTIP: An extra pair of socks and underwear makes for great padding at the bottom for electronics.
+PROTIP: An extra pair of socks and underwear makes for great padding for electronics.

 [ ] Gloves with touch-screen fingertips.
 I prefer leather gloves for its wind protection.

-[ ] Hat, because you loose a lot of heat through your head.
+[ ] Hat (cap), because you loose a lot of heat through your head.

 [ ] Scarf (shemag) of 42 x 42 can be used to filter water and as an evaperative cooler.
 Also breathes through it in smoke.

 [ ] Money & passport hider

 [ ] A rainsuit (with pants) takes less room than I thought.
-The Frogger

-   The rainsuit replaces umbrella, which doesn't work that well anyway for protecting pants.
+The Frogger rainsuit replaces umbrella, which doesn't work that well anyway for protecting pants.
 So wear dark pants ;)

 [ ] Big waterproof airtight bag for storing soiled underwear.

 [ ] Underwear from Ex-officio, at $25 each, is worth every penny to me for its comfort and quick-drying properties (not cotton)
    It doubles as a bathing suit (kept in a waterproof bag)

-[ ] Woolite Travel Laundry Soap or Travelon Laundry Soap Sheets so you can hand wash laundry in a sink.

 [ ] Stain remover stick